gomorpheus/morpheus-cli-docs/commands.md

 ```
 Usage: morpheus hosts count [options]
+    -a, --account ACCOUNT            Account Name or ID
+    -g, --group GROUP                Group Name or ID
+    -c, --cloud CLOUD                Cloud Name or ID
+    -M, --managed                    Show only Managed Servers
+        --unmanaged                  Show only Unmanaged Servers
+    -t, --type TYPE                  Show only Certain Server Types
+    -p, --power STATE                Filter by Power Status
+    -i, --ip IPADDRESS               Filter by IP Address
+        --vm
+                                     Show only virtual machines
+        --hypervisor
+                                     Show only VM Hypervisors
+        --container
+                                     Show only Container Hypervisors
+        --baremetal
+                                     Show only Baremetal Servers
+        --status STATUS
+                                     Filter by Status
+        --agent
+                                     Show only Servers with the agent installed
+        --noagent
+                                     Show only Servers with No agent
+        --created-by USER            Created By User Username or ID
+        --details                    Display more details: memory and storage usage used / max values.
+    -s, --search PHRASE              Search Phrase
     -Q, --query PARAMS               Query parameters.
 PARAMS format is 'phrase=foobar&category=web'
     -r, --remote REMOTE              Remote name.
 The current remote is used by default.
         --remote-url URL             Remote url.
 The current remote url is used by default.